HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 ## Questions?

 If you run into issues:
-1. Check the [Common Issues](#common-issues--solutions) section above
+1. Check the [Common Issues & Solutions](#common-issues--solutions) section above
-2. Make sure you followed every step in [Getting Started](#getting-started-step-by-step)
+2. Make sure you followed every step in [Complete Setup & Run Guide](#-complete-setup--run-guide)
-3. Verify all prerequisites in [What You Need](#what-you-need-before-starting)
+3. Verify all prerequisites in [What You Need Before Starting](#what-you-need-before-starting)

 ---

 ## License & Usage

 This project was created for academic purposes as part of MET CS 777.

 ---